naiaraAM/Basys3_Breakout_Game/task_05/task_05.sdk/example/src/README.txt

 To-do list and new proposals:
- - The map, the bar and the ball could be local variables.
+ - [TODO] The map, the bar and the ball could be local variables.
- - The bar should be generated always in the middle of the screen between matches.
+ - [TODO] The bar should be generated always in the middle of the screen between matches.
- - The ball could be thrown with different angles.
- - The buttons could have arrows.
- - There must be a life-score in the screen.
+ - [TODO] There must be a life-score in the screen.
- - Same, but with the remaining destructible blocks.
+ - [TODO] Same, but with the remaining destructible blocks.
- - Generate quality doxygen docs for each function.
+ - [TODO] Generate quality doxygen docs for each function.
- - Extract bar and ball speeds to a game constant.
+ - [TODO] Extract bar and ball speeds to a game constant.
- - Modularize even more the game.
+ - [TODO] Modularize even more the game.
- - Check styles.
+ - [TODO] Check styles.
- - Delete useless comments, and check for more unused variables.
+ - [TODO] Delete useless comments, and check for more unused variables.
+ - [TODO] Cleaning directories deleting other projects, tasks...
+ - [TODO] Delete unused peripherals.
+ - [IDEA] The ball could be thrown with different angles.
+ - [IDEA] The buttons could have arrows.